 One of the best ways to go about refinancing your student loans is to look at a comparison tool like Credible.
 Credible helps your receive and compare offers from multiple lenders after filling out a single form, allowing you to find and select the loan with the lowest interest rate and best terms.
 As a bonus, College Investor readers can get a up to a $1,000 gift card bonus when they refinance with Credible!

 One of the biggest concerns about private student loans is that most private student loans are variable rate.
-We’ve put together an in-depth explanation of variable rate private student loans, and how, in most scenarios, the money saved by the lower up front payment is almost always worth it.
-It’s only in very rare circumstances where your variable rate payment will be higher than your fixed rate payment.
+We've put together an in-depth explanation of variable rate private student loans, and how, in most scenarios, the money saved by the lower up-front payment is almost always worth it.
+It's only in very rare circumstances where your variable rate payment will be higher than your fixed rate payment.

 8. Earn More Money